mikamttr/express-tissea/readme.md

 - **Frontend**: The Vue.js frontend allows users to interact with the transport data and provides an interface for user authentication.

-Here's the updated version of the API Endpoints section based on the actual routes defined in your `routes.js`:

 ## API Endpoints